-When I was making the pincushion, I didn’t plan to make a tutorial out of it because I thought nobody would be interested but I took images, just in case.
+When I was making the pincushion, I didn’t plan to make a tutorial out of it because I thought nobody will be interested but I took images, just in case.
 And to my surprise, I got lots of questions about how to make it.
 My readers saw the owl pincushion in my very popular YouTube video on sewing a narrow hem and asked to share the pattern.
-So here it is.
+So here is the tutorial.

 What you will need for the project

 It seems that even if the project is really simple – beginner level – you still need lots of stuff.

 Scissors to cut the paper pattern

 A sewing machine (plus a sewing machine needle and a bobbin)

 Piece of carton or plastic (I used plastic from an old file folder)